datacarpentry/semester-biology/syllabus/databases-syllabus.md

 periodically for updates.

-### Course Management Email List

-In order to provide timely updates and helpful material to students, and to request feedback from students during the semester, I maintain a course email list.
-On the first day of class you will provide your preferred email for this list.
-Students are required to be aware of emails sent to this list.

 ### Grading

-Grading for this course will revolve around a combination of assignments (70%), a final exam (30%).

-There will be 3 equally weighted database assignments.
+Grading for this course will be based on 3 equally weighted assignments.
 Assignments are due Sunday night by 11:59 pm Mountain Time.
-Assignments should be submitted via email to [ethan.white@usu.edu](mailto:ethan.white@usu.edu) with the subject
+Assignments should be submitted via email to [ethan.white@usu.edu](mailto:ethan.white@usu.edu) with the subject line:
-line: Database Assignment X, where X is the number of the assignment.
-One problem from each assignment (selected at my discretion after the assignments have been submitted) will receive a thorough code review and a detailed grade.
+Database Assignment X, where X is the number of the assignment.
+One problem from each assignment (selected at my discretion after the assignments have been submitted) will receive a thorough review and a detailed grade.
 Other problems will be graded as follows:

 * Produces the correct answer using the requested approach: 100%
 * Generally uses the right approach, but a minor mistake results in an incorrect